-Worksite placements: Students may request to do a field placement in an agency in which they are employed.
-However, very specific criteria must met and the activities involved in the field placement cannot be those for which the student is employed (or a part of the student's job description.)
+Worksite placements\\: Students may request to do a field placement in an agency in which they are employed.
+However, very specific criteria must be met and the activities involved in the field placement cannot be those for which the student is employed (or a part of the student's job description.)
 Students requesting to use their place of employment as a field site must complete a "Request for Work Site Placement" form and enclose it to the Field Placement Application.

-In order to be considered by the Field Office, work site placements must meet the specific following requirements:
+In order for an agency to be considered by the Field Office as a work site placement, the agency must meet the specific following requirements:

-• be a [501(c)(3)] or public agency with an affiliation with the School of SocialWork; there are some for-profit agencies that are utilized for placement, but they must align with the School's mission and the consumers served must be receiving Medicaid; these agencies will be reviewed on a case by case basis by the Field Director.

-- provide a field instructor with an MSW and two years of experience or a BSW with two years of work experience who is not the student's employment supervisor and is a regularly employed member of the agency; - provide experiences that are segregated and different from work responsibilities; - identify blocks of time that are at least four hours long that are separate from work assignment.
+- be a [501(c)(3)] or public agency with an affiliation with the School of Social Work; there are some for-profit agencies that are utilized for placement, but they must align with the School's mission and the consumers served must be receiving Medicaid; these agencies will be reviewed on a case by case basis by the Field Director. - provide a field instructor with an MSW and two years of experience or a BSW with two years of work experience who is not the student's employment supervisor and is a regularly employed member of the agency; - provide experiences that are separate and different from work responsibilities; - identify blocks of time that are at least four hours long that are separate from work assignment.